DevDodger/DevDodger/README.md

 <h1 align="center">Hi 👋, I'm Reid</h1>
-<h3 align="center">A Web Developer and Roblox Script & Game Developer!</h3>
+<h3 align="center">A Web Developer and Roblox, front end, and back end developer.
+I also model and build on Roblox.</h3>

 - 🔭 I’m currently working on **California RP for ROBLOX, and Krofit, The next-generation ROBLOX script monetization tool.**

-- 🌱 I’m currently learning **and touching up on luau, and on python!
+- 🌱 I’m currently learning **and touching up on luau and python!
 I'm learning better video editing and REACT for web development.**

 - 👯 I’m looking to collaborate on **Anything!**